drcdavidson/IPEDS/Methodology.md

 #### Choosing Variables

-A list of variables in the dataset can be found below.
+A list of variables in the dataset can be found